99jwthebest/NeonParadigm__Game_SeniorThesis/README.md

 # 🎮 Neon Paradigm

-*A hack-and-slash rhythm game where players must strike and dodge to the beat, using dynamic audio and custom shaders to create a fast-paced, immersive experience.*
+*Neon Paradigm is a hack-and-slash rhythm game that challenges players to time their attacks and dodges to the beat of the music.
+It features responsive combat, dynamic audio, and custom shaders that come together to create a fast-paced, immersive experience.*

 ---